The Social Security Allowance Scheme in Hong Kong provides financial aid to needy individuals and families for daily needs.

 The applicant must be at least 65 years old and have monthly income and assets at a value which does not exceed the prescribed limits.

-Old Age Allowance Under Guangdong Scheme / Fujian Scheme
+Old Age Allowance Under the Guangdong Scheme/Fujian Scheme